arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 You can get the current value using `powercfg /QUERY <YOUR CONFIG ID> sub_NONE`

-And you should set it to 0 with
+And you should set it to 0 with this for all config id's (Yeah it is a pain to run 8 commands)

 `PowerCfg /SetDCValueIndex <YOUR CONFIG ID> SUB_NONE CONNECTIVITYINSTANDBY 0` \
 `PowerCfg /SetACValueIndex <YOUR CONFIG ID> SUB_NONE CONNECTIVITYINSTANDBY 0`